 Diseases of the American Shorthair – A beauty with character

-Origin and History of the American Shorthair
+Origin and history of the American Shorthair

-The American Shorthair is one of the oldest and best-known cat breeds in the USA.
-Originally brought by European settlers, the breed developed into a robust, versatile and independent cat in North America.
-Their origins lie in the crossing of farm cats, which were specifically valued for their hunting abilities, with breeds from Europe.
-Over time, a breed emerged that is not only physically attractive, but also impresses with its health and friendly nature.
+The American Shorthair The American Shorthair is one of the oldest and most well-known cat breeds in the USA.
+Originally brought by European settlers, the breed developed in North America into a robust, versatile, and independent cat.
+Its origins lie in the crossbreeding of farm cats, prized especially for their hunting abilities, with European breeds.
+Over time, this resulted in a breed that is not only visually appealing but also distinguished by its health and friendly nature.

 Physical characteristics of the American Shorthair

-height and weight
+size and weight

-- Size: 30 to 35 cm
+• Size: 30 to 35 cm

-- Weight: 4 to 7 kg (males) and 3 to 5 kg (females)
+• Weight: 4 to 7 kg (males) and 3 to 5 kg (females)

-Fur and colors
+Coat and colors

-- Coat length: Short, smooth and dense
+• Fur length: Short, smooth and dense

-- Coat Colors: There is an impressive variety of colors and patterns including silver tabby, black, white, blue, cream and many more.
+• Coat colors: There is an impressive variety of colors and patterns, including silver tabby, black, white, blue, cream and many more.

 Eyes

-Character and essence
+Character and nature

 Social behavior